dart-lang/site-www/src/tools/experiment-flags.md

 ### Visual Studio Code

-In `launch.json` under `configurations`, add a new `vmAdditionalArgs` key containing the desired flags.
+In `launch.json` under `configurations`, add a new `toolArgs` key containing the desired flags.
 Example:

 ```json